African safari Pictures

 When impalas are young (summer) they make beautiful photos.
 They are dainty and playful and are often seen in groups or "kindergartens".

-Apart from the warning snorts they emit when they sense danger (something to capture with your video or DVD camera), chances are that the herd might take flight shortly after the warning signals.
-Impala in flight is a beautiful sight: they take huge leaps and are gone in seconds.
-Better change your camera to the action setting…
+Apart from the warning snorts they emit when they sense danger, chances are that the herd might take flight shortly after the warning signals.

 Watch out for impala antelope grooming each other, or for oxpecker birds that often ride along while performing their service as tick removers (like the top picture shows).